This post is also available in: Svenska

 Most preschoolers do not take on this responsibility themselves.
 It’s more fun to play than to go to the toilet.
 At some preschools, the staff helps with toilet routines during the day.
 Ensure that they do it at your child’s preschool, and help your child remember to go to the toilet at home.

 This is so important that I’ll write it again.
 No fighting at the potty!
 Coercion and quarrels destroy the potty training period.
 Respect a ‘no’ and respect two hundred thousand ‘no’s from the one-and-a-half or two-year-old.
 If your child wants to get up after two seconds, still praise them “You sat on the potty!
 How amazing!”.
 Pause the potty training if it feels like you can no longer cope.
 Check with your child if there is any pee or poop and mention what you see without criticizing an empty potty.
 “No, no pee / poop now”.
 I like to praise children when there is pee or poop in the potty.
 “Great work!
 The pee is in the potty!”.
 The reward is to be able to pour the pee into the toilet and rinse (a great reward for many one to two year olds).

 If you have a child who is generally defiant and does not want to sit on the potty at all, pause and put on a diaper again.
 Do not enter into a power struggle over potty training.
 Wait and see.

 At five years, most are diaper-free during the day

-If the child has not managed to stop using a diaper at the age of five, you can get help.
-Talk to the children’s medical center in the first instance, or with your healthcare center or a pediatrician.
+If your child has not managed to stop using a diaper at the age of five, you can get help.
+Talk to the children’s medical center first, or with your healthcare center or a pediatrician.
 At 6 years, most are dry at night.
-After the age of 6, you can seek help for a child who experiences bed wetting.
+After the age of 6, you can seek help for a child who experiences bedwetting.

 Potty or baby toilet seat?